-On Stocking Island, the summers are hot, humid, and mostly cloudy.
-The winters comfortable, dry, and mostly clear.
-It is windy year round.
-Over the course of the year, the temperature typically varies from 70°F to 88°F and is rarely below 65°F or above 90°F.
+The summers are hot, humid, and mostly cloudy.
+The winters are comfortable, dry, and mostly clear.
+It is windy year-round.
+Over the year, the temperature typically varies from 70°F to 88°F and is rarely below 65°F or above 90°F.

-- Snorkel or dive the island’s blue holes, coral gardens, and undersea caves.
-The Island is home to some of the oldest known macro-fossils on earth known as stromatolites.
+- Snorkel or dive into the Island’s blue holes, coral gardens, and undersea caves.
+The Island is home to some of the oldest known macro-fossils on earth, stromatolites.

 - Relax on the idyllic white beach.

 - Kayak or SUP around the Island.
 Discover hidden coves and secluded beaches as you glide through calm waters.